katma889/CRW-assembly-pipeline/README.md

 # Sitona obsoletus-assembly-pipeline
-## we sequenced the clover root weevil( Sitona obsoletus) using the data from 4 flow cell runs with 4 different individual and the data from all 4 runs were combined and basecalled with the guppy 5 version.
+we sequenced the clover root weevil( Sitona obsoletus) using the data from 4 flow cell runs with 4 different individual and the data from all 4 runs were combined and basecalled with the guppy 5 version.
-script for Guppy 5
+`Script for Guppy 5`

 ```
 #!/bin/bash -e